The New York Times Company (NYT): History, Ownership, Mission, How It Works & Makes Money

 The New York Times Company (NYT) How It Makes Money

-The New York Times Company primarily generates revenue through subscriptions to its digital and print products, supplemented significantly by advertising sales across its platforms.
+The New York Times Company primarily makes money by selling subscriptions to its premium digital and print content, which is the core of its business model, and secondarily through advertising revenue across its various platforms.

 The New York Times Company's Revenue Breakdown